deepsense-ai/seahorse/docs/_reference/data_sources.md

 That file placement has to be performed before starting editing workflow that uses JDBC connection (otherwise, it will be required to stop running session and start it again).

-## Setting up a Google Spreadsheet Datasource
+## Setting up a Google Spreadsheet Data Source

-Google Sheets Datasource has two parameters that require more detailed description:
+Google Sheets Data Source has two parameters that require more detailed description:

 * **Google Service Account Credentials JSON** - Seahorse must authorize itself as a Google User to the Google Services. <br>
   This JSON has all data required by Google Services for Seahorse to authorize itself.